Severe Thunderstorm Warning for NSW

 TOP PRIORITY FOR IMMEDIATE BROADCAST

-Detailed Severe Thunderstorm Warning
+Cancellation Of Detailed Severe Thunderstorm Warning

-for parts of Gosford/Wyong and Sydney areas.
+for Blue Mountains/Hawkesbury, Maitland/Cessnock, Greater Newcastle, Gosford/Wyong and Sydney areas.

-INTENSE RAINFALL for the following areas:
+cancellation of detailed severe thunderstorm warning for the following areas:

-Gosford/Wyong and Sydney
+Blue Mountains/Hawkesbury, Maitland/Cessnock, Greater Newcastle, Gosford/Wyong and Sydney

 The State Emergency Service advises that people should: